 If a motor vehicle accident was caused by someone else’s negligence, you can file a car accident claim against the driver and their insurance.
 You can then hold them financially accountable for the harm they have caused.
 The compensation that you earn can help you pay for key parts of the accident aftermath and ensure that you have the necessary resources to heal.
 However, getting this settlement is not easy and requires the help of a qualified car accident lawyer.

-Our team at Helton, Cody & Associates, PLLC, is here to help you with your personal injury claim, whether it is the result of an automobile accident or something different.
+Our team at Law Office of Lyndon R. Helton, PLLC, is here to help you with your personal injury claim, whether it is the result of an automobile accident or something different.

-For many years, our team at Helton, Cody & Associates, PLLC, has been helping individuals and families through the aftermath of vehicle accidents.
+For many years, our team at Law Office of Lyndon R. Helton, PLLC, has been helping individuals and families through the aftermath of vehicle accidents.
 We have seen firsthand how impactful these situations can be.
 Our automobile accident lawyers are experts at navigating the difficult terrain of a car accident case.
 During our long history in this industry, we have earned a positive track record in car accident claims.
 This makes our automobile accident attorneys the best representation for your case.

 We fight diligently to make sure that you get what you deserve after someone else causes a car accident.
 No one should have to pay for damages or injuries that were not their fault.
 Our team is determined to make this a reality for our clients in Newton, NC.